EnesYilmazcode/EnesYilmazCode/README.md

 I’m a Computer Science and Engineering student at **Ohio State University** (GPA 3.96).
 I’ve worked on research, internships, and side projects that all tie back to one goal: building tech that makes an impact.

 At **Rockwell Automation**, I built AI agents for pipeline analysis, cutting log review time by 83%.
 At **Stanford’s Code in Place**, I taught Python to students from all over the world.
-I’ve also led projects in AI, automation, and data analysis — from creating a skin analysis app with 94% accuracy to presenting transportation safety research to the Department of Transportation.
+I’ve also led projects in AI, automation, and data analysis.

 I like to keep things hands-on: whether it’s coding AI agents, launching Chrome extensions, or building apps from scratch, I enjoy taking ideas from concept to something people can actually use.